Vessel collisions with large whales: Behavioural responses and areas of risk

 School of Biological Sciences

-The PhD will be based in the School of Biological Sciences and will be supervised by Dr Sarah Marley, Professor Alex Ford and Ms Lucy Babey (Head of Science and Conservation, ORCA).
+This 3-year self-funded PhD will be based in the School of Biological Sciences and will be supervised by Dr Sarah Marley, Professor Alex Ford and Ms Lucy Babey (Head of Science and Conservation, ORCA).
 This project is in collaboration with ORCA ( (Organisation Cetacea), IFAW (International Fund for Animal Welfare) and the University of St Andrews.

 The work on this project will: